Thursday, August 1, 2024

 The silver lining in all of this is that my family will have an excuse to revisit these old photos, most of which they've no doubt forgotten about.
 Old photos can be like fine wine, their value increases with age.
 Especially if they're snapshots which jog a neuron in the viewer.

 But the part which frustrates me and countless others is the question, "How inconvenient is it to just keep a server plugged in and move it to a corner of the server farm?"
 It's not like the service requres any updates or anything.
-It takes literally nothing to keep the service going and inconveniences millions (and removes access to arbitrarily large amounts of web content) to pull the plug on it.
+It takes virtually nothing to keep the service going and inconveniences millions (and removes access to arbitrarily large amounts of web content) to pull the plug on it.

 Next Blog Post